WildernessLabs/Documentation/docs/readme.md

 ### 2. Install prerequisites: Ruby, Jekyll, Bundler, and various gems

-Open a terminal and navigate to the `Documentation/docs` folder and run:
+Open a terminal and navigate to the `Documentation/docs` folder and run (Ruby version 2.6.3 required for Jekyll):

 ```
 $ brew install ruby